 - (a) At the time of the initial occupancy of an assisted unit, rent shall be charged in an amount not to exceed the maximum amount allowed by TCAC for the appropriate unit type and household size, tenant income category and area in which the unit is located.
 Utility allowances shall be determined and applied in accordance with TCAC regulations. - (b) Rents will be further restricted in accordance with rent and income limits submitted by the sponsor in its application for the program loan and approved by the department.
-Rents shall not exceed 30% of the applicable income eligibility level. - (c) After the initial operating year, rents in assisted units may be adjusted no more often than annually.
+Rents shall not exceed 30 percent of the applicable income eligibility level. - (c) After the initial operating year, rents in assisted units may be adjusted no more often than annually.
 The amount and method of adjustment for assisted units shall be in accordance with TCAC regulations and procedures provided that the annual increase rate shall not exceed 150 percent of the annual change rate for the Consumer Price Index for All Urban Consumers, West Region, All Items, as published by the Bureau of Labor Statistics, United States Department of Labor.
+For units receiving Section 8 or other similar rental assistance, the rules of the rental assistance program pertaining to rent increases will prevail for as long as the rental assistance remains in place.
+Changes in the tenant contribution amounts may occur more often than annually in amounts as required by the rental assistance program and without regard to the 150 percent of CPI ceiling.